pingcap/docs/dm/dm-precheck.md

 # Migration Task Precheck

-This document introduces the DM precheck feature, which detects errors in the upstream MySQL instance configurations before the migration task is executed.
+This document introduces the DM precheck feature, which detects errors in the upstream MySQL instance configurations before the migration task starts.

 ## Usage scenario